Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR open circuit 31S-FA18 (black and red) between heater fan and solder joint S24 using the wiring diagrams.
-CHECK the system is working properly
+LOCATE and REPAIR the open in the 31S-FA18 (black/red) circuit between the heater blower motor and solder joint S24 using the wiring diagrams.
+CHECK the system for proper operation

 • Is the measured resistance less than 2 ohms?